balfieri/aws/README.md

 <p>
 That would print out something like this.
-Our "harvesting" script on the PC will notice that the work has been finished due to the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
+Our "harvesting" script on the PC will notice that the work has been finished based on the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
 <pre>
 ...